Department of Navy HBCU/MI Internship Program

 How to Apply

-The application period for the program beginning in Summer 2020 is now closed.
-If you would like to learn more about this program and future application periods, please contact firstname.lastname@example.org.
+If you have any questions, or would like to learn more about this program, please contact NRL@twc.edu.

 You'll need to submit the following documents along with your application:

 - Two Letters of Recommendation: preferably from recommenders who are familiar with your research or academic work

 - One-page Writing Sample: Describe your interest in laboratory research and the DoN internship program.
 Discuss what specific research topics interest you, how the program will help you achieve your career goals, the skills you hope to gain, and ways you can contribute to research.

 * Please note that official transcripts will be required once an internship position is offered.